Diya050/ML_Tut/README.md

 ## Algorithms in Supervised Learning

 - **Classification goal** is to assign input data to predefined categories or classes.
-Algorithms like K-Nearest Neighbors (KNN), Logistic Regression, Decision Trees, Support Vector Machines, and Neural Networks are commonly used for classification tasks.
+Algorithms like K-Nearest Neighbors (KNN), Logistic Regression, Decision Trees, Support Vector Machines, and Neural Networks are commonly used for classification tasks.<br>
 **Example Scenario:** Classifying emails as "spam" or "not spam."

     - **Input Data:** Features extracted from emails, such as the presence of certain keywords, frequency of specific terms, email length, sender's address, etc.
     - **Output Classes:** "Spam" or "Not Spam."

 - **Regression goal** is to predict a numerical value based on input features.
-Algorithms like Linear Regression, Polynomial Regression, and various types of regression trees are used for regression tasks. just give example for both
+Algorithms like Linear Regression, Polynomial Regression, and various types of regression trees are used for regression tasks.<br>
 **Example Scenario:** Predicting house prices based on various features.

     - **Input Data:** Features of houses, such as square footage, number of bedrooms, number of bathrooms, location, age of the house, etc.